martagrz/martagrz.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: St John's College
+  - name: St John's College, University of Cambridge
     url: https://www.joh.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)